dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 The Wrong-Recipient header field needs to be included in the "h=" tag of a valid DKIM-Signature header field.

+# Header Syntax

+The following ABNF imports fields and WSP from [RFC5322] and URI from [RFC3986].
+Only https and mailto URIs are acceptable.

+fields =/ wrong-recipient

+wrong-recipient = "Wrong-Recipient:" 0*1WSP "<" URI ">" 0*WSP
+URI = *( %x21-7E)    ; As defined in RFC 3986

 # Examples